Hardcover ISBN: 9781503628762

 Paperback ISBN: 9781503633780

-The popularity of pornography is predicated on the idea those participating have given their consent.
+The popularity of pornography is predicated on the idea that those participating have given their consent.
 That is what allows the porn industry to dominate the media economy today, generating staggering sums of money.
-Looking at behind-the-scenes negotiations and abuses in Japan's massive adult video industry, Akiko Takeyama challenges this pervasive notion with the idea of "involuntary consent".
-This phenomenon, she argues, is ubiquitous, not only in the porn industry, but in our everyday lives, and yet modern society, built on beliefs of autonomy, free choice, and equality, renders it all but invisible.
+Looking at behind-the-scenes negotiations and abuses in Japan's adult video industry, author Akiko Takeyama challenges this pervasive notion with the idea of "involuntary consent."
+This phenomenon, she argues, is ubiquitous, not only in the porn industry, but in our everyday lives.
+And yet modern society, built on beliefs of autonomy, free choice, and equality, renders it all but invisible.